foxglove/mcap/website/docs/guides/python/json.md

 ### Register channel

 Let's create a channel of messages to contain our point cloud.
-The schema's name and content tell Foxglove Studio that it can parse and display this message as a point cloud.
+The schema's name and content tell Foxglove that it can parse and display this message as a point cloud.

 ```python
 with open(Path(__file__).parent / "PointCloud.json", "rb") as f: